gabrielchboff/truck_manager/README.md

 This is a repository that contains a truck transportantion manager

 # Documentation
-Read the documentation here: (DOCUMENTATION)[https://github.com/gabrielchboff/truck_manager/docs/documentation.html]
+Read the documentation in the folder docs